What does the kidney do?

 The kidneys also control the PH levels in the body.
 The food you consume all contains different levels of acid, so the kidneys balance the PH of the body by adjusting the right amounts of acid in your body.

 There are several types of kidney diseases.
-Kidneys could be defective at birth or acquire diseases after birth during infancy, childhood or in adulthood.
-Sometimes diseases in other parts of the body such as diabetes could affect kidneys.
+Although kidneys could be defective at birth, it is also common to acquire kidney diseases during infancy, childhood or in adulthood.
+It is also possible to develop kidney disease due to conditions in other parts of the body, such as diabetes.

 - Infections: Pyelonephritis

 - Kidney tumors: Benign and malignant

 - Obstructive: Due to obstruction of the flow of urine.

 - Reflux: Scarring of the kidney due to backflow of the urine

 - Kidney stones

 - Systemic diseases: Diabetes, high blood pressure (Hypertension)